biolab/orange2/docs/extend-widgets/rst/contextsettings.rst

 Context-Dependent Settings
 ##########################

-You have already learned about :obj:`storing widget settings <settings>`.
+You have already learned about :doc:`storing widget settings <settings>`.
 But there's more: some settings are context dependent.
 Open Orange Canvas and observe the scatter plot - feed it some data, select two attributes for x- and y-axis, select some